Stock market today: Wall Street drifts as momentum slows from a huge rally to start the year

 NEW YORK (AP) — Stocks are drifting Monday as momentum slows on Wall Street following its powerful rally to start the year.

-The S&P 500 was virtually unchanged in morning trading, hanging close to its highest level since April 2022.
-The Dow Jones Industrial Average was down 28 points, or 0.1% at 34,378, as of 10:10 a.m.
-Eastern time, while the Nasdaq composite was 0.3% higher.
+The S&P 500 was virtually unchanged in midday trading, hanging close to its highest level since April 2022.
+The Dow Jones Industrial Average was up 9 points, or less than 0.1%, at 34,416, as of 11:10 a.m.
+Eastern time, while the Nasdaq composite was basically flat.

 Tesla was one of the stronger stocks in the market, rising 7.4%.
 The company said over the weekend that the number of vehicles it delivered during the spring surged by 83% from a year earlier.
 That was more than analysts expected, though cuts to prices may have driven some of the gains.
 Investors will see how much the discounts hit profits when Tesla reports its earnings on July 19.

-Tesla’s strong numbers helped drive stocks up of other electric-vehicle companies.
-Rivian jumped 14.3%, and Nikola gained 5.8%.
+Rivian, another electric-vehicle company, jumped 14.3% after it also said its deliveries for the spring topped analysts' expectations.

+On the losing end of Wall Street was Apple, which slipped 1% after becoming the first U.S. stock to finish a trading day with a total value of more than $3 trillion.

-Much of the rest of the market was quieter following a rally where the S&P 500 climbed in six of the last seven weeks to send the index up nearly 16% for the first half of the year.
+Much of the rest of the market was relatively quiet following a rally where the S&P 500 climbed in six of the last seven weeks to send the index up nearly 16% for the first half of the year.

 Trading in the U.S. stock market will end at 1 p.m.
 Eastern time and remain closed Tuesday in observance of Independence Day.